 The Benefits of Assisted Stretching

 Stretching is important to maintain the health of your muscles, tendons, and ligaments.
-It also helps to relieve pain and stiffness that can result from sitting for long periods or from past injuries.
+It also helps relieve pain and stiffness resulting from sitting for long periods or from past injuries.

 Increase Muscle flexibility.